d12frosted/elpa-mirror/melpa/dired-collapse-readme.txt

 have updated permissions, file sizes and modification dates so they truly correspond to the properties of the file being shown.

-The path to the deepest file is dimmed with the `shadow' face so that it does not distract but at the same time is still available for inspection.
+The path to the deepest file is dimmed with the `dired-collapse-shadow' face so that it does not distract but at the same time is still available for inspection.

 The mode is integrated with `dired-rainbow' so the nested files are properly colored according to user's rules.